 - Increased rate of long-term loans becoming non-performing assets: There is a high chance of consumers defaulting on long-term loans in retail banks, which could become non-performing long if not properly supervised.

 - Retail banks incur heavy expenses on human resources to keep tabs on many disbursed loans.

 The future of retail banking

 With the closure of many bank branches, particularly in the United States, the retail banking industry has undergone significant changes in recent years.
-Although it is impossible to pinpoint the exact cause of these closures, given the current state of internet retail banking, there is no doubt that online and mobile banking is playing a role in all of these difficulties.
-Experts believe this trend will continue in the retail banking segment, as it had done for the past 25 to 30 years when the government deregulated banks.
-It should, however, be noted that not all retail banks are closing branches; some are forming credit unions.,
+Although it is impossible to pinpoint the exact cause of these closures, given the current state of internet consumer banking, there is no doubt that online and mobile banking is playing a role in all of these difficulties.
+Experts believe these retail banking trends will continue in the personal banking segment, as it had done for the past 25 to 30 years when the government deregulated banks.
+It should, however, be noted that not all retail banks are closing branches; some are forming credit unions.